 The player sprites during a match are nice and clear, even if every player on a team looks the same.
 However, as with the chosen viewing angle a hunger for detailed characters has had a detrimental effect on the game.
 “Everything about that first game was like: “How the f*ck did they do this?’”
 Neil Thewarapperuma the (then) European marketing boss for EA Sports once famously said.
 “The player animation was so impressive I put it on the box.”
 The problem is though, to get box-worthy detailed player animation requires a close up view and a close up view limits the amount of pitch you can see.
 Consequently far too often, the player is in control of a footballer that is actually off screen with only an arrow suggesting their vague position.
 This is made worse by the fact that the player nearest the ball is not always the one you get to control, which means all too often you are left somewhat helpless as the ball sails past the defence and around an equally uncontrollable goal keeper.
 At least then you are seeing the goal itself, which is actually a rarity for the majority of play.
 Long shots on goal are pointless since you do not know exactly where it is.
 Instead, the best tactic seems to be getting control of the ball and attempting to run towards the goal, until you are close enough that missing is impossible (even with the imprecise not diagonal control buttons).
 While ‘Sensible Soccer’ is tactical and intelligent, this game feels more of an arcade-style experience with every player crowding around the ball trying to get possession.

 It is true that a game like this only really comes alive when played with a human opponent.
 A human mind can vary play in ways the artificial intelligence can’t (though they will of course have all of these tactics scuppered by the terrible controls and inability to see the character you’re controlling).
-While I have generally had no interest in the series, even I have dabbled in multiplayer ‘Fifa’ with my brother-in-law on several occasions.
+While I have generally had no interest in the series, even I have dabbled in multiplayer ‘Fifa’ with my former brother-in-law on several occasions.
 In some ways, he fits my earlier description of the non-geek football loving gamer, although he was certainly not a bully in his youth (and I’m sure would have chatted to a sunlight dodging geek should one have been hit by his football in the school playground).
 As he grew up he had owned predominantly sports games; football, golf, formula one and even ice hockey.
 It amused me when we recently looked at his Mega Drive games that he had a dozen cartridges, but not one ‘Sonic’ game.
 For him his Sega machine replicated the sports he played and watched in real life, this was enough to keep him amused for hours on end.
-Indeed now he still plays games, but the titles on his PS3 are almost exclusively sports orientated.
+Indeed now he still plays games, but the titles he had on his PS3 were almost exclusively sports orientated.
 It’s fair to say, he has much more experience than me when it comes to football video games, so when we play the latest version of ‘Fifa’ he not only wins, he wins by a wide margin.
 However, even with 20 years of pixelated kick offs and digital goal scoring when we play against one on this Super Nintendo ‘Fifa Soccer’ the score-line doesn’t really reflect his superior skill.
 Someone new to a game should be embarrassingly thrashed by a seasoned pro, but when we play ‘Fifa International Soccer’ I would only be a goal or two down when the final whistle blows.
 Playing the game in two player mode only serves to emphasise how little influence you actually have over a match.
 In fact, for an experiment I started a two player game but put both controllers down.
 To my amazement, despite having no one at the helm the teams consistently tackled one and other, intercepted passes and even took shots on goal.
 The computer’s aid to a player clearly goes beyond moving non-controller players into position.

 Even with a joypad in hand, watching what the others on your team do when you’re not in control of them is often hilarious.
 They run in random directions, leaping when no ball was in the air and always run towards the ball.
 Then of course there is the infamous game breaking bug that even I knew of.
 To win any game, all you need to do is place your striker in front of the opposition keeper.
 Then when as he goes to clear the ball it bounces off your player and usually ends up in the goal.
 If I’m honest, I was left with the inescapable feeling that I was actually there solely to help the computer control the team, rather than the other way around.
 I was simply correcting the AI when it was being idiotic, playing the role of an assistant rather than a manager.
 A player doing a spectacular diving leap or a feeble kick seemed entirely random, or at least it did to a player new to the game.